Here’s my guide to visiting the beautiful Pantheon, one of Paris’ historic landmarks.

 Built from 1758-90, the Pantheon was designed by architect Jacques-Germain Soufflot.
 He ignored the Rococo style of the time and created a more classically designed building.

-But when the esteemed Victor Hugo was buried at the Pantheon in 1885, it remained evermore as a mausoleum for France’s greatest heroes and martyrs.
+But when the esteemed Victor Hugo was buried at the Pantheon in 1885, it remained evermore as a shrine and mausoleum for France’s greatest heroes and martyrs.

 Be sure to admire the beautiful paintings.
 They were installed in lieu of windows, more appropriate for a mausoleum.